f0rb1dd3n/Reptile/README.md

 ```
 ## Uninstall
 ```
-./install.sh remove
+./installer.sh remove
 ```

 ## Usage

-Binaries will be copied to `/reptile` folder, that will be hidden by Reptile.
+Binaries will be copied to `/reptile` folder (or any name you chose), that will be hidden by Reptile.

 ### Getting root privileges